taylorlarkins/RandomRank/README.md

 ### Project Follow Up

 ##### What I learned?
 I learned a lot about web development, React, Typescript, Tailwind CSS, Supabase, row level security, and general database management.
-These were concepts I was largely unfamilair with before, but taking on a project like this was a great way to learn!
+These were concepts I was largely unfamilair with before, but taking on a project like this was a great way to learn more!

 ##### AI Integrations?
 Currently this project does not have any integration with AI, but I am considering using AI to generate better nouns that are a little "less random" and more interesting to compare and contrast.